chenxiaolong/avbroot/README.md

         --boot-only
     ```

 2. Patch the boot image via the Magisk app.
-This **MUST** be done on the target device!
-The partition name will be incorrect if patched from Magisk on a different device.
+This **MUST** be done on the target device or a device of the same model!
+The partition name will be incorrect if patched from Magisk on a different device model.

-    The Magisk app will include a line like the following in the output:
+    The Magisk app will print out a line like the following in the output:

     ```
     - Pre-init storage partition device ID: <name>